adamlouis/mksql/README.md

-⚠️ work in progress ⚠️
+# ⚠️ work in progress ... do not use in production ⚠️

 # mksql